hauke96/simple-task-manager/README.md

 The `docker-compose.yml` creates three docker container for the client, server and the database.
 Because the container build and test themselves, starting everything probably takes a few minutes.

+To increase build time, there's an own [base image for the client](https://hub.docker.com/r/simpletaskmanager/stm-client-base).

 During development I recommend to manually start the client and server (see according `README.md` files) and just use the docker container for the database.

 # Contribute